-As a direct result of this investigation (together with our loud media lobbying), Uber recently released some enhancements.
+As a direct result of this investigation (together with our loud media lobbying).
 Uber is now being forced to lift their game if they wish to continue and classify drivers as contractors.
 It started with the implementation of a number of app enhancements designed to give drivers more control over their daily work, a ‘No Thanks!’ button, a ‘long trips warning’.
 Uber also stopped penalising drivers with a 2-minute ban after they refuse more than 2 or 3 bookings.
 Drivers can now go online immediately after.
 No more 2 minutes ban!

 New heavyweight rideshare operators like Taxify and Ola are starting to enter the Australian market now, a very welcome change, we are all for diversification.
 The RSDU will be keeping a close watch on new entrant and ensure that they too comply with fair work laws of this country and do not engage drivers in sham contracting arrangements.
 We will ensure operators adhere to fair working standards and pay.
 The RSDU will support and promote new operators that respect Australian fair work laws and pay drivers accordingly, for their time and use of vehicles.